Wildcats denied in state finals by Cleveland

 “This is the first time we went undefeated in the regular season,” Kramer said.
 “Ending the season 28-1, it’s a pretty good year.
 We’re really happy.
 We only have two seniors on the team, so we got everybody coming back but two, so it’ll be another good year next year.”

 But before next year, the individual tournament has two rounds to go, starting this coming weekend with the Region 6-AAA tournament at Rossview.
-The top four in each class will be back at the Williamson Ag Center on Feb.
+The top four in each class will be back at the Williamson Ag Center the weekend of Feb.
 20-22 for that state tournament.

 (0) comments